ComplexityVE/SugarEvax/reports/final_report.md

 ### By Vicky McDermott and Emily Lepert

 ## Abstract
-We replicated the work done by Bäck, Vermeulen, and Eiben([1](#Bibliography)) by implementing taxation and evolution systems in a Sugarscape model.
-With the same parameters used in the paper and a few tweaks to our model we were able to see results that were qualitatively similar to the ones in the paper.
-We then extended on the work they had done by experimenting with different welfare and taxation brackets.
-We found that the population as a whole does just about the same or even better when different percentages of it are given to different wealth brackets as opposed to when the welfare sugar is divided equally.
+We replicate the work done by Bäck, Vermeulen, and Eiben([1](#Bibliography)) by implementing taxation and evolution systems in a Sugarscape model.
+With the same parameters used in the paper and a few tweaks to our model we are able to see results that are qualitatively similar to the ones in the paper.
+We then extend on the work done in the paper by experimenting with different welfare and taxation brackets.
+We find that the population as a whole does just about the same or even better when different percentages of welfare are given to different wealth brackets as opposed to when the welfare sugar is divided equally.
 _________________________________________________________

 ## Replication